Genital Warts (Human Papillomavirus)Skip to the navigation

 - Warts are widespread.

 Without treatment, external genital warts may remain unchanged, increase in size or number, or go away.
-Studies show that no one treatment is completely successful because there is no cure for genital warts.
+Studies show that no one treatment is completely successful.
 All treatments have advantages and disadvantages.
 The benefits and effectiveness of each treatment need to be compared with the side effects and cost.

 - Treatment of warts usually requires a series of applications rather than a single treatment.